Retiring to Spain from the UK is still possible after Brexit, but it requires careful planning around visas, finances and healthcare.

 Opening a Spanish bank account is helpful for managing daily expenses, especially if you plan to pay bills, rent, or receive a local income.
 The setup process is usually straightforward but will require documentation such as ID, your NIE number, and proof of address.

-When transferring money between the UK and Spain – for example, pension payments or savings – be aware that bank fees and poor exchange rates can eat into your funds.
-Specialist currency providers may offer better rates, lower fees, and useful tools to help you get more from your money.
-Get in touch with us if you want to find out more.
+When transferring money between the UK and Spain – for example, moving pension payments or sending money to Spain to buy property – be aware that bank fees and poor exchange rates can eat into your funds.
+Planning your transfers carefully can help you reduce costs and avoid unexpected shortfalls.

 Tax implications for UK retirees in Spain